Chart Color Schemes

 Blackalls Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.9%, significantly lower than the NSW average of 32.2%.
-This disparity indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 10.5%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 44.4% of residents aged 15 and above holding such qualifications - advanced diplomas account for 11.2% and certificates for 33.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common type of university qualification in the area at 10.5%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent among residents aged 15 and above, with 44.4% holding such qualifications, including advanced diplomas (11.2%) and certificates (33.2%).

-A total of 24.6% of the population is currently engaged in formal education, including 9.1% in primary, 6.4% in secondary, and 3.0% in tertiary education.
+A total of 24.6% of the population is actively engaged in formal education, with 9.1% in primary education, 6.4% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education